mixxxdj/manual/source/glossary.rst

      process and sending it back out to the soundcard.

    cue
+   cue point
-     A Cue or Cue point is a reference point in the track usually placed on the position the DJ wants the track to start at by default.
+     A reference point in the track usually placed on the position the DJ wants the track to start at by default.
 This is useful to instantly jump to that point without seeking through the track.